botpress/documentation-v12/docs/advanced/authentication.md

 })
 ```

-- The user is already discussing with the bot, then he is authenticated.
+2. The user _is already discussing_ with the bot, then they authenticate.

 Use the `configure` method to change the option: